How a Freelancer's Problem Became Software

 This will sound unfair, because it is.
 Having a well-known company on your CV increases your chances of passing the initial screening by a factor that some recruiters estimate at 20 to 50x.
 The reason is simple: if you got hired at a company with a hard selection process and stayed long enough to do real work, you are a less risky bet.
 Somebody already vetted you.
 The hiring manager sees Zalando, Google, or Stripe on your resume and thinks: "This person survived a filter that rejects 95% of applicants.
 Maybe I do not need to test them as hard."

 When I got my first contract at Zalando in Berlin, it changed everything.
 Doors that had been politely closed suddenly opened.
 The same resume, the same skills, the same person.
 The only difference was a logo.
-I am not saying this is how it should work.
-I am saying this is how it does work, and pretending otherwise is a luxury most people cannot afford.
+Pretending the logo does not matter is a luxury priced in years.

 This is why HintCraft includes a curated database of companies worth targeting.
 Not just any company.
 Companies that build real things, pay well, and look good on a resume.
 Sometimes strategy means choosing the brand that opens the next door.